Energy Business Conference

 2:20-3:15 p.m.

-Business Track Session 5: Private Equity's Role in Energy
+Business Track Session 5: Capital Catalysts: Private Equity’s Influence in the Energy Evolution

-Speakers: Jonathan Hickman, Lime Rock Resources; David Hopson, PetroCap; Kate Richard, Warwick Investment Group; and Rachel Rosenfeld, Norton Rose Fulbright
+Speakers: Jonathan Hickman, COO, Lime Rock Resources; David Hopson, Partner, PetroCap; Kate Richard, Founder, Warwick Investment Group; and Rachel Rosenfeld, Senior Associate, Norton Rose Fulbright

 Technical Workshop B: International Exploration & Offshore Ventures Part 2